librato/librato-rails/README.md

 Installing `librato-rails` and relaunching your application will automatically start the reporting of metrics to your Librato account.

-After installation `librato-rails` will detect your environment and start reporting available performance information for your application.

 Custom metrics can also be added easily:

 ```ruby